 About the CDT

-The EPSRC Centre for Doctoral Training (CDT) in Digital Civics at Newcastle University will train a minimum of 55 doctoral students between 2014 and 2022.
+The EPSRC Centre for Doctoral Training (CDT) in Digital Civics at Newcastle University aims to train 55 doctoral students between 2014 and 2022.
 In 2018 we have 15 fully-funded studentships, for computer scientists and graduates of other disciplines interested in the design, deployment and evaluation of community-driven digital technologies and services.
 Whether it is through the redesign of local services with communities, or rethinking how citizens can and do interact with local government, technology innovation and design has a critical role to play in enabling digitally connected citizens and communities.